Facebook to sell apps through new online hub

 SAN FRANCISCO Facebook Inc unveiled a new hub for consumers to find games and other apps on the social network, including its first storefront for selling paid apps, in the company's latest effort to expand the ways it makes money from its massive audience.

-The new App Center, which Facebook said will launch in the next few weeks, comes as the company is preparing an initial public offering that would value the company between $77 billion and $96 billion.
+The new App Centre, which Facebook said will launch in the next few weeks, comes as the company is preparing an initial public offering that would value the company between $77 billion (47.7 billion pounds) and $96 billion.

 A key concern for investors is Facebook's slowing revenue growth, due in part to the widening trend of consumers accessing its service on smartphones, where Facebook provides limited ads.